-Following detoxification, addiction treatment should begin.
-Treatment will include behavioral therapies to manage thoughts, feelings, and behaviors associated with substance use while finding ways to build motivation and reward the individual for periods of abstinence.
-Options include 7:
+Following detoxification, diazepam addiction treatment should begin.
+Treatment will include behavioral therapies to manage thoughts, feelings, and behaviors associated with substance use, while finding ways to build motivation and reward the individual for periods of abstinence.
+Options include:7

-- Engaging the family system in therapy is a positive and effective way to promote recovery.
+- Engaging the family system in therapy.
+A positive and effective way to promote recovery.

-- Cognitive behavioral therapy (CBT) to work with the individual to understand triggers of use and methods to prevent relapse.
+- Cognitive behavioral therapy (CBT).
+Working with the individual to understand triggers of use and methods to prevent relapse.

-- Interpersonal interviewing techniques to build an internal sense of motivation and commitment towards recovery.
+- Interpersonal interviewing techniques.
+Building an internal sense of motivation and commitment towards recovery.

-- Behavior modification therapy and management to provide rewards for recovery-focused behaviors like community activities and attending treatment.
+- Behavior modification therapy and management.
+Provides rewards for recovery-focused behaviors like community activities and attending treatment.